TobitSoftware/chayns-guides/TobitSQLBasicsAndStyleGuide.md

 This article addresses the basics of SQL with regard to table design and data access via C #.

 ## Conventions
-At first here are some conventions in naming functions, parameters and endpoints in order to achieve an uniform design.
+At first here are some conventions in naming functions, parameters and endpoints in order to achieve an uniform design. hi

 | Description | Convention |
 |---|---|